 If you're a teenager, or the parent of a teenager, you know firsthand how expensive car insurance is for teens.
 Car insurance for adults is expensive enough, but rates skyrocket for teen drivers.
+But there are ways young and teenage drivers can lower their auto insurance rates

 When shopping for car insurance for young drivers, you need to do everything you can to get the best cheap insurance.
 That includes buying the right levels of coverage, choosing the right insurance company, driving a safe car, and qualifying for discounts.
 We will teach you everything you need to know to navigate the complex world of car insurance for teens.